makefilez/HTB-Machines/Jab/Attack Path.md

 ```

 # Setting up the pivot
-We are going to use chisel
+We are going to use chischisel

 ## Attack Box
 ```shell